Andrew McCutchen Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in MLB with a collective eight strikeouts per nine innings.
+- The Brewers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Brewers have the 14th-ranked team ERA among all league pitching staffs (3.99).
+- The Brewers have the 14th-ranked team ERA across all league pitching staffs (4.05).

-- Brewers pitchers combine to allow 104 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- The Brewers rank 23rd in baseball in home runs surrendered (106 total, 1.3 per game).

-- Peralta (5-7) gets the starting nod for the Brewers in his 16th start of the season.
-He's put together a 4.54 ERA in 81 1/3 innings pitched, with 89 strikeouts.

-- The right-hander last pitched on Saturday against the Cleveland Guardians, when he threw five innings, allowing three earned runs while giving up four hits.
+- The right-hander last appeared on Sunday against the Cleveland Guardians, when he tossed 5 2/3 innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.